Fossj117/fossj117.github.io/_posts/2024-06-06-plurality-book-part-4.md

 Basic idea here is that digital and informational *access with integrity* should be viewed as a fundamental right.
 Even if diffierent groups will interpret information in diffierent ways, everyon eshould have access to "uncorrupted input data" and information.

 I think this section may be missing some important points.
 The whole issue in these kinds of context is: who gets to decide which is the "unbiased" or "uncorrupted" information?
 Or how do we create a plural notion of what that means?
 I am surprised that they don't cite something like Community Notes or Polis here as a kind of constructivist and fundamentally plural way of deciding what constitutes shared ground of knowledge making.

+## Key References for Understanding this Section

+* Something on the basics of liberal rights
+* Excerpt from De Tocqueveille *Democracy in America* on free association.
+* Maybe something from *The Public and Its Problems* by Dewey.
+* Allen, Danielle. *Justice by Means of Democracy*.
+University of Chicago Press, 2023.
+Retrieved from https://press.uchicago.edu/ucp/books/book/chicago/J/bo192735333.html.
+* Jain, Shrey, Divya Siddarth, and E. Glen Weyl.
+“Plural Publics.”
+Edmond & Lily Safra Center for Ethics, Harvard University, March 20, 2023.
+Retrieved from https://gettingplurality.org/2023/03/18/plural-publics/
+* Ohlhaver, Puja and Weyl, Eric Glen and Buterin, Vitalik, Decentralized Society: Finding Web3's Soul (May 10, 2022).
+Available at SSRN: https://ssrn.com/abstract=4105763 or http://dx.doi.org/10.2139/ssrn.4105763
+* Nissenbaum, Helen.
+"Privacy as contextual integrity."
+Wash.
+L. Rev. 79 (2004): 119.